github/vscode-codeql/extensions/ql-vscode/docs/test-plan.md

 ### Test Case 2: MRVA - Running a problem query and viewing results

 1. Open the [ReDoS query](https://github.com/github/codeql/blob/main/javascript/ql/src/Performance/ReDoS.ql).
-2. Run it against the "Top 10" repositories.
+2. Run a MRVA against the "Top 10" repositories.
 3. Check the notification message.
 It should:
    - Show the number of repos that are going to be queried
    - Provide a link to the actions workflow